msraghavganesh/The-Daily-Workout/README.md

 SAE WebDev Task:

-Run it in your local host, Enjoy the web application and many hidden features :)
+Run it in your local host, Enjoy the web application and explore many hidden features :)